j1642/chess_game/README.md

 # chess_game
 This will have everything you need to play a game of chess.

-The current version can be played against a computer which moves randomly.
-However, checkmate is not implemented and check is incomplete.
+The current computer algorithm plays a random, legal move each turn.

+The game display is both in the terminal and in a non-interactive Tkinter window.
+The game is played through terminal commands.
+A GUI is in progress.

-To play, run game.py with all three .py files in the same directory.
+To play, run game.py with all four .py files in the same directory (board.py, chess_utilities.py, game.py, and pieces.py).

+Next steps:
+1. Reliably end the game (checkmate and stalemate).
+2. Option to play competely in a Tkinter GUI.
+3. Pieces pinned to king should not be able to move.
+4. Bug fixes for king in check.